New Mexico State outlasts Texas Rio Grande in 20T, 76-73

-LAS VEGAS — Gia Pack scored seven of her 22 points to the second overtime to lead New Mexico State to a 76-73 double-overtime victory over Texas Rio Grande Valley in the Western Athletic Conference tournament championship and earn a berth in the NCAA Women’s Tournament.
+Gia Pack scored seven of her 22 points in the second overtime to lead New Mexico State to a 76-73 double-overtime victory over Texas Rio Grande Valley in the WAC tournament championship and earn a berth in the NCAA Women’s Tournament.

+“You only get so many opportunities like this and you have to capitalize.
+And I was going to do everything in my power to put them in spots to be successful,” said Atkinson, whose Aggies defeated Kansas City in overtime in the semifinals one night earlier.
+“Instead of a single overtime, we gave you a double overtime.
+These young ladies played a lot of minutes, a lot of tough minutes.
+And that just continues to show what this team is made of — resiliency, no quit.
+And that’s exactly what they showed you.
+They deserve this, and I couldn’t be prouder.”

-It was the first time the WAC women’s championship game went into overtime.
+It was the first time the women’s championship game went into overtime and was just the second double-overtime game in WAC women’s tournament history.

-The Aggies make their fifth straight postseason appearance, and return to the NCAA Tournament after playing in the WNIT last season.
-It marks their fourth WAC tournament title in five seasons.
+The Aggies make their fifth straight postseason appearance, and return to the NCAA Tournament with their fourth WAC tournament title in five seasons.

-New Mexico State’s Brooke Salas, who averaged a double-double during the regular season with 19.5 points and 12.3 rebounds per game, led all scorers with 29 points along with 12 rebounds.
-Stabresa McDaniel added 10 points for the Aggies.
+“This was all just a business trip for us; we wanted to get the job done and celebrate after,” said Pack, who was named MVP of the tournament.
+“We stay together no matter what.
+The game, we we’re down, we just didn’t give up.
+We all rely on each other and that’s what families do.”

 Salas hit two free throws with two seconds remaining to seal the win.